2021-22 Best Hospitals: An Overview

 Are there changes from last year?

-Year to year, there are always changes — we constantly try to improve our methodology.
+Year to year, there are always changes — we constantly try to improve our methodology, using feedback we get from knowledgeable parents, doctors and health care leaders.
 Our approach is conservative, however, since any alterations in our analysis affect not only the new rankings but the ability to compare them with previous results.
 Some of this year’s changes were highlighted in a U.S. News blog post published shortly before the rankings were released.

 How does U.S. News decide what changes to make to the methodology?